hackbinghamton/WebDevelopmentWorkshop/Intro to HTML and CSS/README.md

 Now we will take a look at how to position elements on the screen with CSS.

 First, let's take a look at using **float**.
-Using float allow you to place an element to the left or to the right.
+Using float allows you to place an element to the left or to the right.
 As pictured below (image taken from [this website](https://css-tricks.com/all-about-floats/)):

 ![](https://i1.wp.com/css-tricks.com/wp-content/csstricks-uploads/web-layout.png?resize=540%2C240&ssl=1)